tttstudios/vanhacks-netlify/src/pages/index.md

       rule: Team Requirements
     - description: >-
         Participants may join with a pre-established team.
-In lieu of an in-person team formation, the VanHacks slack channel will become instrumental for forming teams.
-Please use the #team-formation channel to assemble your team.
+In lieu of an in-person team formation, the VanHacks Microsoft Teams channel will become instrumental for forming teams.
+You will receive an invitation a week or two before the hackathon to join Microsoft Teams.

         Hackers are expected to know their teams by Saturday morning when they